ghoshbishakh/osassignment2/assignment2.md

 If the disk has `N` blocks (usable blocks as specified in `disk_stat`), one block is reserved for the super block.
 Therefore we have `M = N - 1` blocks remaining.
 Among these M blocks, 10 percent is reserved for inode blocks.
 Therefore the number of inode blocks is `I = 0.1 * M` (take floor).
 This is also the length of the inode bitmap (in bits).
 Therefore the number of blocks reserved for the inode bitmap will be `IB = (I / 8) / 4096` (take ceil).

 Therefore the remaining number of blocks is `R = M - I - IB`.
 These will be used as data blocks and data block bitmap blocks.
 For simplicity, consider that the length of the data block bitmap is `R bits`.
-Therefore the number of blocks required for data block bitmap is `DBB = R / (8 * 4096)`.
+Therefore the number of blocks required for data block bitmap is `DBB = R / (8 * 4096)` (take ceil).
 Therefore, the remaining are data blocks: `DB = R - DBB`.
+NOTE: we only consider the first `DB` number of bits of the data block bitmap.

 The values of the superblock structure will be set as follows: